 I recommend every woman to date younger men: it will be a revelation.
 Out there in the world, there are so many of them who want to date older women but because of that societal pressure, they are often embarrassed to act on that or to have it known.
 I have never been told I’m beautiful as often as since I’ve started dating younger men.

-Middle-aged women tend to be represented very differently to men of the same age in the media.
+Middle-aged women tend to be represented very differently from men of the same age in the media.
 The way they are generally portrayed in films, adverts, or TV shows still follows the general clichés.
 How can we reshape this ageist culture?

 I’ve campaigned for years to end ageism in advertising, my own industry.
 To end stereotypes of older people in the media, the industry itself should hire, promote and champion mature professionals writing the ads and shooting films.
 But in the meantime, every single older woman can play their part to change this by role modelling themselves how they want to be represented.
 That’s what I do.
 I consider myself a proudly visible member of the most invisible segment of our society which is older women and by the way, I live my life.
-I want to completely change what society thinks an older woman should look like, talk like, dress like, work like, be like, date-like, and fuck like.
+I want to completely change what society thinks an older woman should look like, talk like, dress like, work like, be like, date like, and fuck like.
 I encourage every older woman out there to do the same thing.
-Live your life out loud and proud the way you want to and you are role modelling older women for everybody else.
+Live your life out loud and proud the way you want to and you are role-modelling older women for everybody else.

 How would you define successful ageing?